plotly/plotly.py/doc/python/icicle-charts.md

     thumbnail: thumbnail/icicle.png
 ---

 Icicle charts visualize hierarchical data using rectangular sectors that cascade from root to leaves in one of four directions: up, down, left, or right.
-Similar to [Sunburst](https://plotly.com/python/sunburst-charts/) and [Treemap](https://plotly.com/python/treemaps/) charts, the hierarchy is defined by `labels` (`names` for `px.icicle`) and `parents` attributes.
+Similar to [Sunburst charts](https://plotly.com/python/sunburst-charts/) and [Treemaps](https://plotly.com/python/treemaps/) charts, the hierarchy is defined by `labels` (`names` for `px.icicle`) and `parents` attributes.
 Click on one sector to zoom in/out, which also displays a pathbar on the top of your icicle.
 To zoom out, you can click the parent sector or click the pathbar as well.

-Main arguments:

-1. `labels` (`names` in `px.icicle` since `labels` is reserved for overriding columns names): sets the labels of icicle sectors.
-2. `parents`: sets the parent sectors of icicle sectors.
-An empty string `''` is used for the root node in the hierarchy.
-In this example, the root is "Eve".
-3. `values`: sets the values associated with icicle sectors, determining their width (See the `branchvalues` section below for different modes for setting the width).

 ### Basic Icicle Plot with plotly.express